Natalie Harp said Trump saved her life. Experts doubt that’s true.

 At some point before 2017, the business-degree graduate of Liberty University also wrote a 29-page report that blamed Democrats for her health problems with chronic pain and suffering after a medical error during which a nurse put sterile water instead of saline into her IV.

-Harp — a member of the president’s campaign advisory board described on her LinkedIn page as a self-employed entrepreneur — did not respond to calls and emails for comment.
+Harp — a member of the president’s campaign advisory board described on her LinkedIn page as a self-employed entrepreneur — did not respond to calls and emails requesting comment.
 Officials at the White House and Trump campaign declined to answer questions about the account she gave during the GOP convention.

 For the past two years, Trump has claimed passage of the Right-to-Try law as a hallmark accomplishment and a centerpiece in his campaign.
 He has bragged that it will save “thousands and thousands, hundreds of thousands” and last year called it “a miracle — so many people have been saved.”